ziminas1990/space-expansion/Doc/building-on-windows.md

 # Building in Windows 10
-This article describes how to build space-expansion server on windows 10.
+Windows is not a target platform for this project, but it is possible to build space-expansion on windows.
+This guide describes how to build space-expansion server on windows 10.
+Probably, you may use it to build server on windows 7 or 8 too.

 ## Installing required tools
-1. Install **Build Tools для Visual Studio 2019** from [this page](https://visualstudio.microsoft.com/ru/downloads/) or use this [direct link](https://visualstudio.microsoft.com/ru/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16);
+1. Install **Build Tools for Visual Studio 2019** from [this page](https://visualstudio.microsoft.com/ru/downloads/) or use this [direct link](https://visualstudio.microsoft.com/ru/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16);
 2. Install [CMake](https://cmake.org/download/);
    It will be better, if you select the "Add CMake to system path" option during the installation process;
 3. Install [Python](https://www.python.org/downloads/);